 There are so many great benefits when it comes to freelancing.
-Working from home, saving money and being location independent are just a few great things that comes mind.
+Working from home, saving money and being location independent are just a few great things that comes to mind.

 With only three weeks left before I make the transition from full-time employee to